Western News - Meditation program lightens the weight of the law

 Last semester, Western Law professor Thomas Telfer set a precedent that had nothing to do with any courtroom decision.
-He became the first person to lead a mindfulness program at a Canadian law school.
+He became the first person to lead a mindfulness ambassador council at a Canadian law school.

-As he led the entire first-year Law class in a brief meditation exercise – a teaser for the Mindfulness Ambassador Council (MAC) he later would offer to interested students – something stirred Alejandro Gonzalez.
+As he led the entire first-year Law class in a brief meditation exercise – a teaser for the mindfulness council he later would offer to interested students – something stirred Alejandro Gonzalez.

 “The power in the silence of 170-plus classmates meditating emboldened me,” Gonzalez said.
-He was inspired by the conviction and honesty with which Telfer and Associate Dean Misty Clapton spoke about issues they’d faced.
+He was inspired by the conviction and honesty with which Telfer and Assistant Dean (Student Services) Mysty Clapton spoke about issues they’d faced.
 “I wanted to develop my mental-health strength and it seemed like a great tool to do just that.”

 Telfer admitted to being a “bit skeptical” when he initially explored programs offered by Mindfulness Without Borders, a group that teaches the advantages of taking time to pause, to breathe, to be aware, to remain in the moment.
 It didn’t seem, at first, to have a direct connection with the study and practice of law.
 But he soon found a link.